Monster Family

-Monster Family (also known as Happy Family) is a 2017 computer-animated monster comedy film directed and produced by Holger Tappe, and co-written by David Safier.
-It is based on David Safier's 2011 novel Happy Family.
+Monster Family (also known as Happy Family in Germany) is a 2017 animated monster comedy film directed by Holger Tappe, and written by David Safier and Catharina Junk, based on Safier's 2011 novel Happy Family.
 The film stars Emily Watson, Nick Frost, Jessica Brown Findlay, Celia Imrie, Catherine Tate, and Jason Isaacs.

-The film was both a critical and financial failure: it was unanimously panned by critics, who criticized its voice acting, animation, writing and humor.
-It was also a box office bomb, only grossing $26.4 million against a $30 million budget.

-A sequel, Monster Family 2, was released in 2021.
+The film received generally negative reviews from critics, and was a commercial failure, grossing $26 million against a $30 million budget.
+A sequel titled Monster Family 2 was released in 2021.